theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/collation-sql-server.md

 Follow the steps below to extract the SAP table *MAKT* from SAP:

-1. Create a table extraction, see [Online Help](https://help.theobald-software.com/en/xtract-universal/table).
+1. Create a table extraction, see [Documentation: Table](../documentation/table/index.md).
 The look-up process loads the corresponding metadata from our SAP object *MAKT*:
 	1. The composite primary key consists of the table fields *MANDT*, *MATNR*, *SPRAS*, each with a unique constraint.<br>
 	![default_collation_statement](../assets/images/xu/articles/makt_metadata.png){:class="img-responsive"}